 Dignity and Independence

 Protecting your elderly parents' money is important to their financial health.
-As you work with them, be sure to remember to protect their dignity and feeling of independence.
+As you work with them, be sure to remember to protect their dignity and independence.
 Ask them what they want.
 Attempt to get their approval on changes.
 Help them understand the value to their financial safety as you take actions on their behalf to protect their money.